 - Tax documents

 “During the due diligence process, the buyer seeks to validate all of the information you’ve provided about the business.”

 The list of due diligence items will vary based on what’s relevant for your business.

-After the buyer has signed off on due diligence, the two parties engage in transferring all business assets established in the APA.
+After the buyer is satisfied with due diligence, the two parties engage in closing the deal.
+This involves the buyer transferring the purchase funds through an escrow agent and the seller transferring all business assets established in the APA.
 Assets that are typically transferred between parties include:

 - Website ownership

 - Email subscribers

 - Online store assets

 - Twitter, Instagram, Facebook, and other social media accounts